Water Intoxication in Infants: Symptoms & Treatments

 3. Offering Water from Your Cup

 Some parents like to share the water, juices, or other fluids from their cups with their babies.
-Well, a sip a two may not be an issue; however, sometimes babies may gulp large amounts from the cup leading to consumption of excess fluids.
+Well, a sip a two may not be an issue; however, sometimes babies may gulp large amounts from the cup leading to the consumption of excess fluids.
 If you practice sharing fluids from your cup every time you have them, it may also cause water intoxication in newborns and babies.

 Symptoms of Water Intoxication